open-resources/dash_curriculum/tutorial/part2/chapter6.md

 We will now show how to use the data we've uploaded with a couple of examples.

 ### Example 1
-In the below App, we have imported the "df3" dataframe that we created above, reading data from a URL and used the list of unique continent as "options" of a Dropdown component.
+In the below app, we import the (["df3" dataframe](https://github.com/open-resources/dash_curriculum/blob/main/tutorial/part2/chapter6.md#622-read-data-from-a-url)) that we created above, and use the list of unique continents to create the "options" of a Dropdown component.
+Using the callback, an output message is shown based on the selected dropdown value.
-Based on the selected option, via a callbacks, this is shown as an output message:

 ```
 # Import packages